On large-scale wind-drift ocean currents: An asymptotic approach in spherical coordinates: Introduction

 In the present work, we proceed as follows.
 We begin with the Navier--Stokes equations, expressed in a rotating system of spherical coordinates, along with the equation of mass conservation and appropriate boundary conditions.
-Only two simplifications are made \emph{a priori}: we assume the water's density to be constant above the thermocline and the eddy viscosity to be only depth-dependent.
-Density stratification seems to have minimal influence on these flows, while the importance of depth-dependent eddy viscosity has been emphasised in the works of \citet{CroninKessler2009} and \citet{CroninTozuka2016}.
-Then, we carefully rescale all the quantities appearing in the equations and identify two tiny parameters, which are independent of each other: the \emph{thin shell parameter} and the \emph{Rossby number}.
+Two assumptions are made \emph{a priori}: We model turbulent stresses using an eddy viscosity parametrisation, with the eddy viscosity assumed to depend only on depth, and we assume the density to vary only with depth too.
+The relevance of such depth-dependent viscosity profiles has been emphasised by \citet{CroninKessler2009} and \citet{CroninTozuka2016}.
+Then, we carefully rescale all the quantities appearing in the equations and identify two small parameters, which are independent of each other: the \emph{thin shell parameter} ($\varepsilon$) and the \emph{Rossby number} ($\mathscr{R}$).
+These two parameters emerge naturally from the Navier-Stokes equations in spherical coordinates via the non-dimensionalisation.
 The former represents the ratio of a depth scale---in our case, the so-called \textit{Ekman depth}---and the radius of the Earth, and is guaranteed to be small regardless of the nature of the flow; the latter is a well-known parameter in physical oceanography that is typically small for large-scale flows strongly affected by the Coriolis force (cf. the discussion by \citet{NumOcean}).
 As noted by \citet{CJ2019}, performing an asymptotic expansion first in the thin-shell parameter and then in the Rossby number effectively separates the dynamical effects of the geometry (via the thin-shell parameter) and the properties of the flow due to the dominant time and length scales (via the Rossby number).
-The novelty of our discussion lies in the choice of the scaling and of the boundary conditions describing the wind stress on the surface of the ocean; both aspects are, in our opinion, an important improvement to the existing literature on this problem in the thin-shell approximation, such as \citet{CJ2018b, CJ2019} and \citet{CJ2023}.
-We believe that the strong combination of mathematical rigour and physical accuracy that characterises our derivation and analysis makes it a valuable contribution to the modelling of wind-drift currents.
+A further advantage of the asymptotic approach adopted here is that it provides a systematic procedure for computing the governing equations at successive orders of approximation.
+In the present work, we derive the leading-order equations and obtain several explicit solutions, together with bounds for first-order correction with respect to $\mathscr{R}$.
+More importantly, the asymptotic hierarchy can, in principle, be continued to arbitrarily high order.
+Since the equations arising at each order are explicitly computable, numerical approximations of any desired accuracy may be obtained by retaining sufficiently many terms in the expansion.